aestrada611/people_connect_test/README.md

 Set Up With Dockerfile
 -Go to root of project
 -Build the Image

 1. docker build -t people_connect_test .
+   -Start the container
-  2. docker run docker run -d -p 80:8080 -p 3000:3000 people_connect_test localapp:latest
+2. docker run -d -p 8080:8080 -p 3000:3000 people_connect_test
--Go to localhost to ineract with the app
+   -Go to localhost:8080 to interact with the app.